4. Graphs: Simple RAG vs. Pipeline RAG#

 )

 Now picture a professor teaching a comprehensive curriculum with homework, lab assignments, and class discussions—each requiring domain‑specific expertise.
-Pipeline RAG lets you orchestrate multiple RAG pipelines, routing questions appropriately or combining insights across domains.
+Pipeline RAG lets you orchestrate multiple RAG pipelines, routing questions to the most relevant domain.

-1. Multi‑Domain Expertise: Separate vectorstores for Homework, Labs, and Lecture Notes.
+1. Multi‑Domain: Separate vectorstores for Homework, Labs, and Lecture Notes.

-• Optional Routing: Classify the student’s question (e.g., “Is this a lab or homework question?”) to decide which vectorstores to query.
+• Domain Routing: Classify the student’s question (e.g., “Is this a lab or homework question?”) to decide which vectorstore to query.

-• Retrieval: Fetch top‑k chunks from each relevant domain’s index.
+• Retrieval: Fetch top‑k chunks from the relevant domain’s index.

-• Generation: Call the LLM with the unified prompt containing all contexts.
+• Generation: Call the LLM with the user’s prompt with the retrieved context and generate a focused response.

 # Define vectorstore paths for each domain